Legal

 3. Audits

 3.1.
 Company Audits.
-Company may procure audits by third parties to assess Company's adherence to applicable standards or requirements (collectively, "Audits").
+Company may procure audits by third parties to assess Company's adherence to the following standards or requirements: (a) certifications or other documentation evidencing compliance with alternative standards that are substantially equivalent to the foregoing (collectively, "Audits").
 Subject to the confidentiality obligations set forth in the Agreement, Company will provide Customer with summaries of Company's then-current Audit reports ("Reports") on Customer's request, provided that Customer may not (y) use the Reports other than to conduct audits as described in this Section 3 or (z) disclose the Reports other than to its Auditor.
 3.2.
 Customer Audits.
 Where Data Protection Law affords Customer an audit or assessment right, Customer (or its appointed representative) may carry out an audit or assessment of Company's policies, procedures, and records relevant to the Processing of Customer Personal Data.
-Customer agrees to exercise its audit rights by first requesting the Reports as described in Section 3.1.
+Customer agrees to exercise its audit rights by first requesting the Reports as described in Section 3.1 (Company Reports).
 Customer will only request additional information or an on-site audit of Company to the extent the information provided by Company is not reasonably sufficient to enable Customer to evaluate Company's compliance with this DPA and/or Data Protection Law.
 Except in the event of a Security Incident or regulatory investigation, Customer will provide no less than 30 days' advance notice of its request for an on-site audit and will cooperate in good faith with Company to schedule any such audit on a mutually agreeable date and time.
 Any such on-site audit must occur during Company's normal business hours and be conducted by Customer or a nationally recognized independent auditor ("Auditor") that has agreed to confidentiality provisions reasonably acceptable to Company.
 Customer is responsible for ensuring that the audit will comply with Company's applicable on-site policies and procedures and will not unreasonably interfere with Company's business activities.
+Customer will provide a written summary of any audit findings to Company, and Customer may not (a) use the audit findings other than to conduct audits as described in this Section 3 or (b) disclose the audit findings other than to its Auditor.
 3.3.
 Confidentiality.
 The audit findings and the Reports will be considered Company's "Confidential Information" and Customer will take reasonable measures to protect the secrecy of the Confidential Information.
 Such measures shall be no less protective of the Confidential Information than those used by Customer to protect its own confidential or proprietary information.
 Customer will promptly notify Company of any unauthorized access or disclosure of Company's Confidential Information and Customer will delete or return the Confidential Information to Company upon termination of the Agreement.
 The foregoing restrictions and obligations will not apply to any information that Customer can prove by clear and convincing evidence becomes publicly known through no breach of this DPA.

 4. Subprocessors

 4.1.
 Appointment of Subprocessors.
 Customer authorizes Company to use subcontractors to Process Customer Personal Data in connection with providing the Services (each, a "Subprocessor").
 Customer specifically consents to Company's appointment of the Subprocessors identified on Attachment 4 (the "Subprocessor List").
 4.2.
 Objection Right for New Subprocessors.
 Where required by Data Protection Law, Company will notify Customer of its intent to update the Subprocessor List at least 15 days prior to engaging a new Subprocessor.
 Customer may object to Company's use of a new Subprocessor within 10 days of receiving such notice by sending an e-mail to legal@monograph.com clearly indicating its desire to object to any such change.
-If Customer objects, Company and Customer will cooperate in good faith to resolve Customer's objection.
+If, following notification in accordance with Section 4.2.1, Customer objects to the change in Subprocessors, Company and Customer will cooperate in good faith to resolve Customer's objection.
 If the parties are unable to resolve Customer's objection within 10 days, then either party may terminate the Agreement only with respect to those Services that Company indicates cannot be provided without the objected-to Subprocessor.
 4.3.
 Liability.
 Company will impose data protection obligations upon any Subprocessor that are no less protective of Customer Personal Data than those included in this DPA.
 Company will be liable to Customer for any breach of such obligations by its Subprocessors as it would for its own acts and omissions.

 5. Data Transfers